ioridev/LiDAR-Depth-Map-Capture-for-iOS/README.md

 ## Features

-- Captures full-resolution depth maps from the LiDAR scanner
+- Captures depth maps from the LiDAR scanner
 - Saves depth maps as 32-bit floating-point TIFF images
 - Preserves the original depth values in meters
 - TODO:Simple and intuitive user interface